 HIPAA Notice of Privacy Practices

-Download the HIPPA Notice of Privacy Practices
+Download the HIPPA Notice of Privacy Practices in English

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.